You are here: Urology Textbook > Urologic surgery > Radical orchiectomy

 A contralateral testicular biopsy is performed together with orchiectomy.
 For the indication of contralateral testicular biopsy see section surgical therapy of testicular cancer.

 The testis is fixed by the assistant in the scrotal compartment with stretched skin.
-A small skin incision through all scrotal layers is done to expose the tunica albuginea.
-A 5 mm incision of the tunica at the upper pole of the testis is sufficient, the protruding testicular tissue is best sent in Stieve or Bouin solution for histological examination.
+A small skin incision through all scrotal layers exposes the tunica albuginea.
+A 5 mm incision of the tunica at the upper pole of the testis is sufficient, and the protruding testicular tissue is sent for histological examination in Stieve or Bouin solution.
 Close the tunica with a 3-0 suture.
-The testis is now moved in the scrotal compartment and a testicular biopsy is repeated at the lower pole.
+The testis is repositioned in the scrotal compartment, and a testicular biopsy is repeated at the lower pole using the same skin incision.

 Wound closure: